-In order for Arecorder to switch to configuration mode, user needs to attach a UART-USB adapter.
-The adapter must be connected to a PC with Areconfig application running and properly configured.
-See Areconfig manual fo further details.
+In order for Arecorder to switch to configuration mode, user needs to attach Arecorder through USB cable to a PC with Areconfig application running and properly configured.
+See Areconfig manual or section 2.4 for further details.

 In configuration mode user can edit few Arecorder parameters: